SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Progressive sparse low-rank model adaptation

 \subsection{Fine-tuning on the potential effective parameters}

-\yr{In} Sec.~\ref{sec:potential effectiveness}, we have demonstrated that parameters with smaller absolute values are ineffective in the generative process of diffusion models, and this ineffectiveness is not due to the model's architecture but rather the stochastic nature of the optimization process. \hut{Therefore, we propose SaRA, which fine-tunes these \yr{temporarily ineffective} parameters to adapt the pre-trained diffusion model to downstream tasks}, enabling it to learn new knowledge while preserving its original generative capability as much as possible.
+\yr{In} Sec.~\ref{sec:potential effectiveness}, we have demonstrated that parameters with small absolute values are ineffective in the generative process of diffusion models, and this ineffectiveness is not due to the model's architecture but rather the stochastic nature of the optimization process. \hut{Therefore, we propose SaRA, which fine-tunes these \yr{temporarily ineffective} parameters to adapt the pre-trained diffusion model to downstream tasks}, enabling it to learn new knowledge while preserving its original generative capability.
 Specifically, we first obtain a mask $M$ for the initial parameter set $P_0$, \yr{which satisfies:} \yr{

-} where $M$ is a \textbf{sparse matrix}, since \yr{the theshold $\theta_t$ is set low and} only selects a small portion from \yr{all} the parameters. \yr{We then use this sparse mask to update the initially ineffective parameters $P\odot M$, while keeping the initially effective parameters $P\odot(1-M)$ frozen.} During training, for the gradient $\nabla P$ of the parameters, we use the pre-defined \yr{sparse} mask $M$ to retain the gradients we need and update the corresponding parameters $P_M\yr{=P\odot M}$ by:
+} where $M$ is a \textbf{sparse matrix}, since \yr{the theshold $\theta_t$ is set low and} only selects a small portion from \yr{all} the parameters. \yr{We then use this sparse mask to update the initially ineffective parameters $P_M=P\odot M$, while keeping the initially effective parameters $P\odot(1-M)$ frozen.} During training, for the gradient $\nabla P$ of the parameters, we use the pre-defined \yr{sparse} mask $M$ to retain the gradients we need and update the corresponding parameters $P_M\yr{=P\odot M}$ by:

 In this way, we can focus on training the ineffective parameters while keeping the other parameters unchanged, ensuring the original generation ability of the pre-trained model \yr{is preserved,} while learning new knowledge by the parameters $P_M$.